InteropIO/finsemble-seed/README.md

 		next()
 	});
 ```
-...which toggles the `"env"` field on a `cookie` object between `"prod"` and `"dev"`.
-As Finsemble is restarting, when it goes to get the config, it will check this field to decide which config to load.
+This code toggles the `"env"` field on a `cookie` object between `"prod"` and `"dev"`.
+As Finsemble is restarting, it will check this field to decide which config to load when it goes to retrieve the config.

-#### server.js
+### server.js
 ```javascript
 	app.get("/config", function (req, res) {
 		var cookie = req.cookies;